camp0/aiengine/README.md

 AIEngine (Artificial Inteligent Engine)
 =========

-AIEngine is a packet inspection engine with capabilities of learning without any human intervention.
+AIEngine is a next generation packet inspection engine with capabilities of learning without any human intervention and other functionalities.

 AIEngine helps network/security profesionals to identify traffic and develop signatures for use them on NIDS, Firewalls, Traffic classifiers and so on.